Allergan ruling casts doubt on tribal patent strategy

-(Reuters) - A U.S. judge’s ruling on Monday invalidating Allergan Plc’s (AGN.N) patents on its blockbuster $1.5 billion dry-eye medicine, Restasis, has cast doubt on the company’s novel strategy to enlist a Native American tribe to help shield those patents from challenge by generic drugmakers, legal experts said.
+(Reuters) - A U.S. judge’s ruling on Monday invalidating Allergan Plc’s (AGN.N) patents on its blockbuster $1.5 billion (1.14 billion pounds) dry-eye medicine, Restasis, has cast doubt on the company’s novel strategy to enlist a Native American tribe to help shield those patents from challenge by generic drugmakers, legal experts said.

 In a deal announced last month, Allergan transferred the Restasis patents to New York state’s Saint Regis Mohawk Tribe, claiming the group’s status as a sovereign nation meant the patents could not be reviewed by the U.S. patent office.